lpmi-13/packer_ansible_inspec_terraform_digitalocean/readme.md

-# Packer, Ansible, Inspec and Terraform on AWS
+# Packer, Ansible, Inspec and Terraform on Digital Ocean

+*Based on the excellent work at https://github.com/gordonmurray/packer_ansible_inspec_terraform_aws*

-A working demo application created using Packer, Ansible, Inspec and Terraform, deployed to AWS.
+A working demo application created using Packer, Ansible, Inspec and Terraform, deployed to Digital Ocean.

 The purpose of this demo app is to show a working example of these tools working together.

-The end result is a simple Hello World script running on an EC2 instance on AWS.
+The end result is a simple Hello World script running on a droplet instance in Digital Ocean.

-* [Packer](https://www.packer.io/) is used to create an Amazon Machine Image (AMI).
-An AMI is like a prepared EC2 instance that has not been started up yet.
+* [Packer](https://www.packer.io/) is used to create a snapshot image on Digital Ocean.
+You can then use that custom image as the base for spinning up a droplet.

 * [Ansible](https://www.ansible.com/) is used within Packer to install some neccessary services while Packer is building the image.

-* [Inspec](https://www.inspec.io/) is used within Packer also, to perform some verfification steps to make sure Packer and Ansible have created the Image as expected.
+* [Inspec](https://www.inspec.io/) is used within Packer also, to perform some verfification steps to make sure Packer and Ansible have created the image as expected.

-* [Terraform](https://www.terraform.io/) is used to create the minimum AWS infrastructure we need.
-It will use the Image created by Packer and create a small running EC2 instance within a new VPC.
+* [Terraform](https://www.terraform.io/) is used to create the minimum Digital Ocean infrastructure we need.
+It will use the image created by Packer and create a small running droplet instance on Digital Ocean.

 ## A short video of the Packer, Ansible and Inspec stage